Zahid92/Zahid92/README.md

 ### Hi there!!!
 Its Zahid Ansari from India. 👋
 <h1>Software Engineer @ Persistent Systems</h1>

-- 🔭 I’m currently working on Wpf, .net and sql.
+- 🔭 I’m currently working on .Net Core(C#), Python.
-- 🌱 I’m currently learning Angular and Python
+- 🌱 I’m currently learning Angular, .Net Core and Python.
-- 👯 I’m looking to collaborate on Data extensive Python projects
+- 👯 I’m looking to collaborate on Data extensive Python projects, creating and consuming API's.
-- 💬 Ask me about Software Engineering, DBMS, OS, DSA.
+- 💬 Ask me about Software Engineering, C#, Typescript, Python and DSA.
 - 📫 reach me @ <br>
     <a href="https://zahid92.github.io/Portfolio/">Portfolio page in development(not ready)</a><br>
     <a href="https://www.linkedin.com/in/zahid1998/">LinkedIn: Zahid1998</a><br>